IITC-CE/ingress-intel-total-conversion/docs/core.rst

   Reference to the hacking range indicator of the selected portal.
 This is a Leaflet layer.

-.. data:: window.mapRunsUserAction

-  Bool, true if the map is currently being moved.
-More precisely, this is true between the ``movestart`` and ``moveend`` events of the Leaflet map.

 .. data:: window.portals
           window.links
           window.fields